ulises0516/cse15l-lab-reports/LabReport1.md

 ```ruby
 cat /home/linux/ieng6/cs15lsp23/public/hello.txt
 ```
-**Note**- mess with the commands attempt to produce errors or different outcomes than group members take note what different outputs
+**Note**- Mess with the commands attempt to produce errors or different outcomes than group members take note what different outputs
  produced between your lab members.